Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 https://tools.ietf.org/html/rfc7231#section-6.5.4

 **Explicit authentication**
-When authentication is explicit, that is the authentication credentials are actively verfied when present use the flow chart in figure 2 to determine the correct error codes.
+When authentication is explicit, that is the authentication credentials are actively verfied when present, use the flow chart in figure 2 to determine the correct error codes.

 ![](media/HTTP-FlowChart2.PNG)

-Figure 2: authentication is explicit
+Figure 2: authentication is explicit.

 Links from flow chart in figure 2: